lhindman/cs121-mod04-examples/README.md

 ## While Loop Experimentation
 1. Open *BasicWhileLoops.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
-    - Modify the line that reads input using the **nextLine()** Scanner method to use the **next()** Scanner method as shown below.
+    - Off by one errors are incredibly common, especially when working with loops.
+Modify the numCookies example, replacing the '>' with '>=' in the loop expression.
 What is the result and why?
+    - Matching entire strings can be very constraining when dealing with user input.
+Depending upon the requirements of the application, it may be convient to only check the first character of the string instead of the entire contents of the string.
+Modify the loop expression as shown below to exit on and string that begins with a 'q'.
+Try a variety of words that start with the letter 'q' or 'Q' to see how this code behaves.
+What is the result?
+Why did I need to check for the length() before accessing the character at index 0?
     ```
-    message = scan.next();
+    while ( !(input.length() > 0 && input.charAt(0) == 'q') )
     ```

-1. Open *Milage.java*, read the code and run it to ensure it functions properly.
-Then work through each of the experiments below and record your observations.
-    - When prompted for number of miles enter: **12.0**  What is the result and why?

-    - When prompted for number of miles enter: **12**, when prompted for the gallons of fuel used enter: **two**  What is the result and why?

-    - When prompted for number of miles enter: **12**, when prompted for the gallons of fuel used enter: **2**  What is the result and why?

 ## For Loop Experimentation
 1. Open *Echo.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
     - Modify the line that reads input using the **nextLine()** Scanner method to use the **next()** Scanner method as shown below.
 What is the result and why?